<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • UI can feel busy for casual users

-Pricing: Free plan available; paid plans start around $18/user/month
+Fireflies.ai pricing: Free plan available; paid plans from around $18 per user per month

 Best for: Teams that want searchable meeting intelligence

-Otter has been around longer than most AI note takers and is still a go-to when live transcription and collaboration matter more than automation.
+Otter has been around longer than most AI note takers, and it is still the one I reach for when live transcription and in-the-moment collaboration matter more than automation.
+It is transcript-first by design, so the strength is the real-time record rather than what happens to it afterward.

 • Real-time transcription